 A neutron can interact with a nucleus and eject additional particles, such as neutrons or protons. (n,xn) reactions such as (n,2n) and (n,3n) require a threshold energy to separate the neutron from the original nucleus, appropriately called the neutron separation energy.
 Neutron separation energies are on the order of a few MeV to tens of MeV [39, 40].
 Increasing the incident neutron energy allows for the evaporation of more neutrons from the nucleus.

 The (n,xn) mechanism can occur as a direct reaction, where the incident neutron interacts with only a few particles in the nucleus, or as a compound reaction, where the incident neutron interact with the entire nucleus and is absorbed [38].
 Example (n,2n) reactions are shown in Figure 6.
-The cross-section threshold is generally lower for higher atomic mass isotopes, which have neutrons that are not as tightly bound to the nucleus.
+The cross section threshold is generally lower for higher atomic mass isotopes, which have neutrons that are not as tightly bound to the nucleus.

 In the context of spectral shaping, (n,xn) reactions are significant for two reasons.
 First, the interaction increases the total neutron population by sacrificing a high en- ergy neutron.
-Second, the neutron energy post-reaction is lower because the reaction required to overcome the potential barrier and losses through gamma emission.
+Second, the neutron energy post-reaction is lower because of the reaction required to overcome the potential barrier and losses through gamma emission.
 The lowered neutron energy is beneficial for building up lower energy neutron populations.
 Additionally, this reaction mechanism has applications in foil activation experiments for determining the high energy neutron population.

 n,γ

 Radiative capture, labeled (n,g) and (n,γ) in literature, is a reaction mechanism most prominent at low energies where an incident neutron is absorbed into the nucleus and a gamma-ray is emitted [39].
-At low energies (below approximatley 1 keV, isotope dependent) the absorption cross-section follows the “1/v” law, so the probability
+At low energies (below approximatley 1 keV, isotope dependent) the absorption cross section follows the “1/v” law, so the probability